yousefelassal/quote-cron/README.md

 > Important principles may, and must, be inflexible.

 > Speak when you are angry, and you will make the best speech you will ever regret.

+> Maxim for life: You get treated in life the way you teach people to treat you.